99designs/aws-vault/README.md

 Best-practice is to have a read-only account that you use on a day-to-day basis, and then use [IAM roles to assume temporary admin privileges](http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html) along with an MFA.

-First you'll need to [setup an MFA token in the AWS Console](http://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html) and create a role with admin access.
+First you'll need to [setup an MFA token in the AWS Console](http://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html) (alternatively [use a Yubikey](#yubikey)) and create a role with admin access.

 Edit your `~/.aws/config` to add the role_arn and MFA serial number into a new profile: